 What core problems do MCP gateways solve for enterprises?

 MCP gateways address three fundamental challenges: tool organization (centralizing scattered MCP servers), protocol translation (handling authentication and routing), and security control (enforcing access policies and maintaining audit trails).
 Without an MCP gateway, AI tools operate as black boxes with zero telemetry, no request history, and uncontrolled access to sensitive systems.
-MintMCP specifically solves these problems through centralized governance, automatic OAuth wrapping, and complete audit trails for every tool call.
+MintMCP specifically solves these problems through centralized governance, OAuth brokering, Virtual MCP Bundles, Agent Bundles, and complete audit trails for every tool call.

 How does MintMCP ensure compliance with regulations?